Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 ### Environment Variables in Multi-Machine Training

-The example in this article sets environment variables to configure distributed training.
-Doing so allows programmers to see the effects and output in an interactive python environment.
-If the training is needed in production instead of in learning or experiments, one may launch distributed training using [oneflow.distributed.launch](./04_launch.md).
+As in the examples shown above, users can manually launch the distributed training by setting the environment variables.
+In this way, users can clearly see the effects and outputs in an interactive python environment which is friendly for debuging.
+In production, users can instead launch the distributed training with [oneflow.distributed.launch](./04_launch.md).
 This module automatically sets necessary environment variables based on command-line arguments.

-- `MASTER_ADDR`：The IP of the 0th machine in a multi-machine case
+- `MASTER_ADDR`：The IP address of the 0th machine in the cluster
 - `MASTER_PORT`：The listening port of the 0th machine in a multi-machine case.
-Note that this port should not be in use
+Note that this port should not be occupied by another process
 - `WORLD_SIZE`：The number of computing devices in the whole cluster.
 Because currently oneflow only supports having the  same number of GPUs on each machines, `WORLD_SIZE` is actually $number\:of\:machines \times number\:of\:GPUs\:on\:one\:machine$.
 In our example, we have one machine and two GPUs on it, so `WORLD_SIZE=2`

-`RANK` and `LOCAL_RANK` are indexes for machines.
+`RANK` and `LOCAL_RANK` are indexes for processes.
 The difference is that `RANK` is a "global perspective" index, while `LOCAL_RANK` is a "local perspective" index.
-In the case that only one machine is involved, the `RANK` and `LOCAL_RANK` are the same.
-In our example, there are two GPUs, indexed 0 and 1.
+They are the same when only one machine is involved.
+In the above examples, we launch two processes on the same machine, so the `RANK` and `LOCAL_RANK` are the same.

-When there are multiple machines, the upper bound of `LOCAL_RANK` on a machine is the number of computing devices on the machine.
-The upper bound of `RANK` is the sum of all computing devices on all machines.
-The indexing of these computing devices starts from 0.
+When launching the distributed training on multiple machines, the upper bound of `LOCAL_RANK` keeps the same with the number of computing devices on single machine.
+The upper bound of `RANK` keeps the same with the total number of computing devices in the cluster.
+The indexing of processes starts from 0.
 (Both upper bounds are non-inclusive since indexing starts from 0)

 Assume that there are two machines and there are two graphic cards on each machine.
 The list below illustrates the correspondence between `LOCAL_RANK` and `RANK`